ashleytowers/devise_ldap_authenticatable/README.md

 Devise LDAP Authenticatable
 ===========================

+Custom Fork of devise_ldap_authenticatable that restores the net_ldap 0.1.1 dependency (i.e. removes the 0.2.2 requirement) 0.2.2 was giving me a:

+  Net::BER::BerError in Devise::SessionsController#create
+  Unsupported object type: id=139

+Exception during authentication.
+Unless you get the same exception you're best off using the official cschiewek version!

 Devise LDAP Authenticatable is a LDAP based authentication strategy for the [Devise](http://github.com/plataformatec/devise) authentication framework.

 If you are building applications for use within your organization which require authentication and you want to use LDAP, this plugin is for you.